Application Packages in Declarative Sharing in the Native Application Framework

 Create a new application package

-Add content to the application package
+Assemble content for the application package

-• A manifest file (required): a text-based file that defines the app’s structure.
+• A manifest file (required): A text-based file that defines the app’s structure.

 App package components diagram